WP Engine vs Kinsta 2026: Which Managed WordPress Host Actually Wins?

 - Enterprise: Custom pricing

-Kinsta is more expensive at every comparable tier.
-That's not a secret — it's a deliberate positioning choice, and whether it's justified depends entirely on what you need from a host.
+Kinsta runs higher at every matching tier.
+That's not hidden — it's by design, and whether it's justified depends entirely on what you're actually looking for in a host.

 Feature-by-Feature Breakdown